Harsh-Butani/Competitive-Programming/Notes.md

 **8.7.
 Topological Sort**

 - Can be done by doing DFS and storing the visited vertices (whose DFS tree is generated) in a stack
 - A topological ordering is unique iff for every two adjacent nodes in the ordering, an edge exists between these two nodes in the graph.
-Another method to check uniqueness is that length of longest path in the graph = Number of vertices - 1
+Another method to check uniqueness is that length of longest path in the graph = number of vertices $-$ $1$

 **8.8.
 Some general notes and ideas**

-- Usually, graphs are constructed using 2D vectors.
+- Usually, graphs are constructed using $2D$ vectors.
 But maps can also be used for constructing graphs
 - A graph is bipartite iff it contains no odd cycles
-- A graph is a cycle graph iff each vertex has degree 2 and number of connected components is 1
+- A graph is a cycle graph iff each vertex has degree $2$ and number of connected components is $1$
 - Many problems can be solved by modelling the problem into a known graph problem and then apply known algorithms on this graph like BFS, DFS, Dijkstra, etc
 - To calculate farthest node (and its distance) for each node in a tree, we can do the following.
-Pick an arbitrary vertex (let's say u) and find vertex farthest from u (let's say it is v1).
-Now from v1, find farthest vertex (let's say v2).
-Note that v1 and v2 are ends of the diameter of the tree.
-For each node in the tree, the farthest node is one of the ends of the diameter of the tree (i.e. v1 or v2).
-Thus we can calculate distances of each node from v1 and v2 and then take maximum among those 2 distances to get distance from farthest node
+Pick an arbitrary vertex (let's say $u$) and find vertex farthest from $u$ (let's say it is $v_1$).
+Now from $v_1$, find farthest vertex (let's say $v_2$).
+Note that $v_1$ and $v_2$ are ends of the diameter of the tree.
+For each node in the tree, the farthest node is one of the ends of the diameter of the tree (i.e. $v_1$ or $v_2$).
+Thus we can calculate distances of each node from $v_1$ and $v_2$ and then take maximum among those $2$ distances to get distance from farthest node
-- In many problems, the idea is to make a graph and find shortest distance between 2 nodes.
-But building such a graph can be very time consuming and can cause TLE if we build such a graph.
+- In many problems, the idea is to make a graph and find shortest distance between $2$ nodes.
+But building such a graph can be very time-consuming and can cause TLE if we build such a graph.
 Instead, the idea is to build a bipartite graph and find shortest distance on this graph.
 For example, consider a graph that contains an edge between two nodes iff they are non-coprime.
 We can instead build a bipartite graph where the left set contains array elements and right set contains prime numbers.
-A node u in left part is connected to a node p in right part iff p|u.
-Then, we can find shortest distance between two nodes u and v in this bipartite graph and divide the answer by 2.
+A node $u$ in left part is connected to a node $p$ in right part iff $p|u$.
+Then, we can find shortest distance between two nodes $u$ and $v$ in this bipartite graph and divide the answer by $2$.
 Another example is a graph where two nodes are connected iff both the sets share a common element.
 In this case, build the bipartite graph such that left part consists of set number and right part consists of set elements.
-A node u in left part is connected to a node e in right part iff e belongs to set u
+A node $u$ in left part is connected to a node $e$ in right part iff $e \in u$
 - Many problems involve finding shortest distance from a particular node with some minor tweaks, for example reversing the edges of the graph atmost once.
 In such problems, we have to introduce some dummy nodes and add edges of appropriate weight and then run Dijkstra's Algorithm on it

 **9. Bit Manipulation**